artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

-Archivematica by default has 15 normalization commands, some of which use Archivematica-specific scripts, the rest of which use tools such as ImageMagick (convert command), Ghostscript, Inkscape, ps2pdf and ffmpeg.
+Archivematica by default has 15 normalization commands, some of which use Archivematica-specific scripts, the rest of which use tools such as ImageMagick (convert command), Ghostscript, Inkscape, ps2pdf and FFmpeg.

 Transcription
 """""""""""""